OloladeOnyeka/GitHub-Guide-For-Beginners/Introduction-To-GitHub.md

 1. Open Git Bash
 2. Open the Folder where the Repository you would like to update is located.
 3. Copy the URL of the remote repository you intend to pull.
-4. Type git pull and the url link of the remote repository.
+4. Type `git pull` + the url link of the remote repository.
 5. Click Enter.

 ![Image](Image-Folder-2/annotely_image%20(20).png)

 ## Conclusion
-Git is a versatile and useful tool, but it demands consistent practice and involvement to get the most out of it.
-The more you use Git, the better you get at it, just like any other tool.
+Git, GitHub, and GitBash Terminal are all diverse and valuable tools, but getting the most out of them requires constant practice and commitment.
+Like any other tool, the more you use them, the better you get at them.